-The John Lyon Drama Festival is a much-loved part of the Year 7 School year, with pupils working in their form groups to prepare a short play to produce and perform for parents in the Boyd Campbell Hall, in competition format judged by a visiting drama specialist.
+The John Lyon Drama Festival is a much-loved part of Year 7, with pupils working in their form groups to prepare a short play to produce and perform for parents in the Boyd Campbell Hall, in a competition format judged by a visiting drama specialist.
 The festival is a celebration of the work of pupils, who will all have been involved in their production from start to finish.
 The sessions involve casting, rehearsing, set design, costume, lighting and full technical and dress rehearsals before the final performances.
 All pupils in Year 7 play a part in the festival, increasing their skills and confidence by challenging their capabilities.
-Through the exploration of story and theme pupils develop their understanding of moral choices.
-And by working together to overcome problems they achieve their goals as a team.
+Through the exploration of story and theme pupils develop their understanding of moral choices and by working together to overcome problems they achieve their goals as a team.

 Film Making | Y9, Y10, Y11 | Autumn, Spring

 Enhanced self- and peer-evaluation, leadership and teamwork skills, as well as greater artistic confidence will be the rewards for boys during Film Making.